ishank26/Agent-Based-Model-of-Opinion-formation/README.md

 4. Press go

 ##### Model procedure-
-* An informed agents spreads an opinion by communicating with nearby uninformed agents.
+* Informed agents spreads an opinion by communicating with nearby uninformed agents.
-* An uninformed agent selects informed agents with intimacy greater than its own.
+* An uninformed agent intearcts with informed agents with intimacy greater than its own.
 * If number of informed agents exceeds a uninformed agent's opinion threshold, the agent adopts the opinion.

 ###### See Info in model for more information